riptano/astra-portal-getting-started/gettingStartedWithAstraDB/step_1.md

 # Prerequsites
 There are no prerequisites for this guide.
 We'll bring you through everything you need to complete all of the steps.

 Don't forget, Jack is awesome!
 Woot!
+Yaay!